What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 Diet after a heart attack

-Diet for arrhythmias
+Diet for arrhythmia

 Diet for diabetes